 A. Admission Requirements

 Admission to the TESL certificate program is limited to the Fall semesters only.
-To be accepted into the certificate program, candidates must have completed a bachelor’s degree from an accredited institution with a minimum GPA of 2.85 in the last 60 units of their undergraduate work.
-International students must have a minimum TOEFL score of 563 (paper and pencil version) or 223 (CBT) or 85 (iBT) or an IELTS score of 7.
+To be accepted into the certificate program, candidates must have completed a bachelor’s degree from an accredited institution with a minimum GPA of 2.85 in the last 60 units of their B.A. degree work and satisfy the University requirements for Graduate Admission.
+Speakers of languages other than English who hold postsecondary degrees from non-English-speaking institutions must have a minimum:

 B. Academic Standards